NENU-OJ/online-judge/README.md

 ### Web
 Run `src/web/builddocker.sh` to build.

+Set environment variable `USE_CDN` to `true` if use CDN to get some javascript and css libs.

 #### Dev
 Set environment variable `WEB_DEV` to `true`, set permission of `src/front/runtime` and `src/front/views/smarty/templates_c` and data folders properly, then run `src/web/rundocker.sh`.